CBZ-D-velop/Ansible-Role-Labocbz-Install-Docker/README.md

 ### 2023-09-05b: Watchtower env support

 * You can now set some env vars for Watchtower like poll interval or cleanup

+### 2023-09-27: Fix expose port and volumes

+* Role can now start containers
+* Role allow yo to expose Portainer on localhost if you want any reverse proxy

 ## Authors